jonkeane/mocapGrip/README.md

 * extract and check the annotations for errors,
 * run basic analyses on the extracted data

-If you do not yet have R installed on your computer I highly recommend using [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).
-Once you have installed RStudio, you can install mocapGrip using the commands in the next section.
+If you do not yet have R installed on your computer, [RStudio](https://www.rstudio.com/products/rstudio/#Desktop) is highly recommended.
+Once you have installed R and RStudio, you can install mocapGrip using the commands in the next section.

 ## Install

 The easiest way to install the package is to use the [devtools](https://github.com/hadley/devtools) package.
-There are two different ways to install mocapGrip, you only need to do one of these.
+There are two different ways to install mocapGrip, you only need to use one of these.
 The preferred (and easiest) method is the first, but the second allows a bit more flexibility.

 For both, you must install devtools, just type `install.packages("devtools")` at an R command prompt.
 (You can skip this step if you already have devtools installed.)